SSWConsulting/SSW.People.Profiles/Dhruv-Mathur/Dhruv-Mathur.md

 ## Projects

-### SSW SugarLearning
+### SugarLearning

-Dhruv has played a key part in maintaining SugarLearning and migrating it to .NET 8 with amazing new features.
-This is our own Learning Management System (LMS) that we've built to make online learning better.
-It is now running on .NET 8 with the latest features, showing our dedication to using the latest technology in education.
+Dhruv has been crucial in advancing the technology behind SugarLearning, particularly in its shift to .NET 8.
+His work involved making the system more efficient, strengthening its security, and adding new features that make it simpler for users to navigate.
+He also transitioned the application's user identity checks to IdentityServer, which separated the authentication process from the main application, enhancing both security and functionality.
+Additionally, Dhruv upgraded the application's front-end, moving it from Angular version 8 to the latest version 17, significantly improving the user interface and experience.

 ### SSW.Identity

-Dhruv has also done work on SSW.Identity, our own identity server.
-This server, which is based on Duende IdentityServer and built using .NET 8, acts as the central sign-in point for all our internal apps.
-It's what makes single sign-on (SSO) possible for us, streamlining access across our various applications.
+Dhruv has contributed significantly to the development of SSW.Identity, our dedicated identity server utilizing Duende IdentityServer and .NET 8.
+His efforts were focused on customizing the user interface for the SignUp/SignIn processes, tailoring them to each client application for a personalized experience.
+Additionally, he was responsible for configuring the authentication settings specifically for SugarLearning, ensuring seamless integration and functionality.